eoos-systems/eoos-project-if-win32/README.md

 ## 1. How-to Build Project

+EOOS is a static library for linkage with other Windows applications.
+This EOOS project based on CMake that builds the static library and installs it on Windows for being found by CMake projects of the Windows applications.

 #### 1.1.
 Prerequisites on Windows

 The process described below is passed on Windows 10 (64-bit) and requires the next tool to be installed on it: